alecstem/gen-tree/README.md

 <img src="images/1.gif" width="600" height="300" >

 ## Description
-This code uses a genetic algorithm that attempts to gradually draw a tree with the greatest height and symmetry from previous generations.
+This code uses L-systems and a genetic algorithm that attempts to gradually draw a tree with the greatest height and symmetry from previous generations.

 ## Some variable info